lalagarali/portfolio/README.md

 **Data Visualization**: The graphical representation of data to make it easier to understand, such as charts, graphs, and maps.

+**Population**: The population is the entire group of individuals or items that is the focus of a statistical study.

+**Sample**: A sample is a subset of the population selected for analysis to make inferences about the entire group.

+**Observation unit**: Observation unit is the individual entity or item on which data is collected and analyzed in a study.

+**Central Tendency Measures**: These are values that summarize the data.
+Arithmetic mean, median, mode, and quartiles are measures of central tendency.

 **Correlation**: A statistical measure that describes the extent to which two variables are related.

 **Data Cleaning**: The process of preparing data by fixing or removing incorrect, incomplete, or duplicate data.

-Data Privacy: Ensuring that personal or sensitive data is protected from unauthorized access.
+**Data Privacy**: Ensuring that personal or sensitive data is protected from unauthorized access.

 2. Statistics and Mathematics